RektInPieces/ksharda-me/exampleSite/content/about.md

 slug: about
 ---

 Hi, I'm Kunal!
 I enjoy talking theory, discussing code (or, more accurately, complaining about JS), and working through random ideas.
 This blog allows me to share my thoughts and (almost all of) my projects.
-I am an incoming student at Carnegie Mellon 2X and intend to study Business + Computer Science.
+I am an incoming student at Carnegie Mellon 2X and intend to study Business Administration + Computer Science.

 Currently, most of my time goes towards building [Delphus](https://delph.us/), but some of my other work can be found on the [Projects Page](https://ksharda.me/projects/).